MisterProtocol/RAND-editor/README.md

 has a built-in terminal description file, "e" will use the internal information.
 Otherwise, "e" will use either `terminfo` or `termcap` terminal descriptions, depending on how it is compiled (see below).
+#### "ncurses"
+The original version of the editor does its own input and terminal handling, without reference to external libraries, although it can make use of curses to write to terminals that do not have built-in support.
+However, the newer version, with mouse support, uses the `ncurses` library to multiplex input from the mouse.

 ### Filter Programs